azaslavsky/domJSON/docs/INTRO.md

 ## Installation

-Installing hashMate is easy.
+Installing domJSON is easy.
 You can pull it from Bower...

 ```
 bower install domjson